 Under the loan covenants with the Bank, the Company is limited to annual capital expenditures of \$3,500 and must maintain tangible net worth of \$10,000.
-The Company is in compliance with all covenants pursuant to the loan agreements as of December 31, 2020.
+The Company received a special exception to the capital expenditure covenant from the Bank to purchase certain real property during 2021 in the amount of \$3,300.
+The Company is in compliance with all covenants pursuant to the loan agreements as of December 31, 2021.

 In addition to the notes payable discussed above, on April 16, 2020, the Company obtained a loan, evidenced by a promissory note, under the Paycheck Protection Program (the "PPP") from the Bank in the amount of \$2,692.
-The PPP provides for loans to qualifying businesses, the proceeds of which may ony be used for payroll costs, rent, utilities, mortgage interest, and interest on other pre-existing indebtedness (the "permissible expenses").
-The interest rate per the promissory note, dated April 16, 2020 and executed by the Company in favor of the Bank, is fixed at 1.00% per annum, with principal and interest payments starting thirty (30) days after the amount of forgiveness is determined under section 1106 of the CARES Act.
-The loan matures on April 16, 2022.
-The proceeds of the loan must be utilized pursuant to the requirements of the PPP, and all or a portion of the loan may be forgiven in accordance with the PPP applicable rules, regulations, and guidelines.
-Pursuant to the loan agreement relating to the PPP loan, the Bank may accelerate the loan in the event of a default under this or any other loan agreement with the Bank.
-The Company has currently applied for loan forgiveness in the full amount of the loan, but no assurance can be given as to the amount, if any, of forgiveness.
+The PPP provides for loans to qualifying businesses, the proceeds of which may only be used for payroll costs, rent, utilities, mortgage interest, and interest on other pre-existing indebtedness.
+The interest rate per the promissory note, dated April 16, 2020 and executed by the Company in favor of the Bank, was fixed at 1.00% per annum, with principal and interest payments starting thirty (30) days after the amount of forgiveness is determined under section 1106 of the CARES Act.
+The proceeds of the loan were required to be utilized pursuant to the requirements of the PPP, and all or a portion of the loan could be forgiven in accordance with the PPP applicable rules, regulations, and guidelines.
+On July 9, 2021, the Company received loan forgiveness for the full amount of the loan of \$2,692.

-Also in addition to the notes payable discussed above, the Company has a \$4,000 line of credit with the Bank with no balance outstanding as of December 31, 2020.
-The line of credit is evidenced by a commercial revolving promissory note which carries a variable interest rate of prime and matures on October 1, 2021.
+The Company also has a \$4,000 line of credit with the Bank with no balance outstanding as of December 31, 2021.
+The line of credit is evidenced by a commercial revolving promissory note which carries a variable interest rate of prime and matures on October 1, 2022.
 The loan is collateralized by a first lien position on the Company's accounts receivable and inventory and a second lien position on all other business assets.
 Key provisions of the line of credit require the Company (i) to obtain bank approval for capital expenditures in excess of \$3,500 during the term of the loan; and (ii) to obtain bank approval prior to its funding any acquisition.
-On October 21, 2020 the Company received a Commitment Letter from the Bank to provide a guidance line of credit specifically to purchase business equipment in an amount up to \$1,500.
-The commitment provides for the purchase of equipment for which a note payable will be executed with a term not to exceed five years with an interest rate at the Wall Street Journal prime rate plus 0.50% with a floor of 4.00% per annum.
+On October 21, 2021, the Company received a Commitment Letter from the Bank to provide a guidance line of credit specifically to purchase business equipment in an amount up to \$1,500.
+The commitment provides for the purchase of equipment for which a note payable will be executed with a term not to exceed five years with an interest rate at the Wall Street Journal prime rate plus 0.50% with a floor of 3.50% per annum.
 The loan is collateralized by a first lien position on all equipment purchased under the line.
-The commitment for the guidance line of credit matures on October 21, 2021.
-As of December 31, 2020, the Company had not purchased any equipment pursuant to the \$1,500 commitment.
+The commitment for the guidance line of credit matures on October 21, 2021, 2022.
+As of December 31, 2021, the Company had not purchased any equipment pursuant to the \$1,500 commitment.